Mason Jars, Kerr Brand: 23 ppm Lead (plus Cadmium) — but WAIT! Don’t panic! Read more here.

 WAIT!
 DON’T PANIC!

-• Almost all of the newer Ball Jars that I have tested have tested NEGATIVE for Lead and negative for Cadmium.
+- Almost all of the newer Ball jars I have tested have tested NEGATIVE for Lead and Cadmium.

-• These levels (of Lead and Cadmium) found here in this jar that I tested are typical for Kerr and are considered to be trace/very low/ negligible and are not likely to be leaching at all.
+- These levels (of Lead and Cadmium) found in this jar after testing are typical for Kerr and are considered to be trace/ very low/ negligible and are not likely to leach at all.

-• Ball is the most consistently lead-free brand (for canning jars) that I have found (with just a few exceptions.)
+- Ball is the most consistently Lead-free brand (for canning jars) I have found (with just a few exceptions).

-• Conversely, almost all Kerr jars I have tested have been positive for low-levels of lead (20 to 40 ppm range) – with very few exceptions.
+- Conversely, almost all Kerr jars I have tested have been positive for low-levels of Lead (in the 20 to 40 ppm range), with very few exceptions.

 To see more glass food storage options, click here.

-If you appreciate what I do & would like to support my advocacy work (including the independent XRF Testing I do of consumer goods) please consider clicking here to make even a small contribution via my GoFundMe, every $5 or $10 (or whatever you can afford) makes a big difference during what is currently a very difficult transition time for me.
+If you appreciate what Lead Safe Mama, LLC does and would like to support this advocacy work (including the independent XRF testing we conduct on consumer goods) please consider clicking here to make even a small contribution via my GoFundMe — every $5 and $10 (or whatever you can afford) makes a big difference during what is currently a very difficult transition time for me.
 Thank you!

 Please let me know if you have any questions.